Updated Jan. 4, 2021

-Hartford Seminary’s educational programs and institutional operations continue.
-However, effective Sunday, March 15, 2020, our buildings are closed to the public in an effort to help prevent the spread of coronavirus.
+Hartford Seminary’s educational programs and institutional operations continue online.
+Our buildings remain closed to the public in an effort to help prevent the spread of coronavirus.

 We will continue to monitor the situation each day, evaluating building closures and when it is safe to reopen to the public.
 Please check this webpage for updates.
 Thank you for your cooperation.

-Health officials have warned that the Coronavirus Disease 2019 (COVID-19) is spreading in the United States.
-Hartford Seminary is taking steps to prevent the further spread of the disease in keeping with public health directives.
+Hartford Seminary is taking steps to prevent the further spread of COVID-19 in keeping with public health directives.

 We are constantly monitoring the situation – both domestically and internationally – with great care.
 This page will be updated as new information becomes available.